DanielLeppert/Leppert-et-al-2021-Replication-Code-Data/README.md

 # Replication Data & Code for 'Accounting for Geographic Basis Risk in Heat Index Insurance: How Spatial Interpolation Can Reduce the Cost of Risk'
-This repository contains R code and data used in Leppert, Dalhaus, and Lagerkvist (2021).
-Forthcoming.
+This repository contains R code and data used in our forthcoming paper.
 Researchers who wish to replicate our results are invited to consult the README-file.
-We encourage use of our code by others: Cite to this article.
+We encourage use of our code by others, cite: Leppert D., Dalhaus, T. and Lagerkvist, C. (2021) "Accounting for Geographic Basis Risk in Heat Index Insurance: How Spatial Interpolation Can Reduce the Cost of Risk".

 We use weather station observations from NOAA global historical climate network dataset from Illinois and Iowa, 1980 - 2019, available here: https://www1.ncdc.noaa.gov/pub/data/ghcn/daily/readme.txt.
 To acknowledge the specific version of the dataset used, please cite: